Jewish Family Service collecting hygiene products for Colorado families in need

 It supports refugee children with mental health so they adjust to school better, and offers services for people with developmental disabilities.

-Jewish Family Service has a new mobile bus bringing food and hygiene products to two areas in Lakewood.
+Jewish Family Service has a mobile food pantry also that visits 15 locations throughout metro Denver..

 for more features.